BlaqueDevs/se-assignment-day-5-technical-writing-and-review-architectPhilemon/README.md

 3:Flowcharts: Ideal for showing steps in a process or workflow.
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 Headings and subheadings improve the readability and organization of technical documents by:
+•Enhancing the visual appeal of the document by creating a logical flow and reducing text density.
+•Breaking down the content into manageable sections, making it easier for readers to navigate.
+•Providing a clear structure that highlights the main topics and subtopics.
+•Allowing readers to quickly scan the document and find the information they need.
 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 ## 12. How can you succinctly convey the purpose and key features of a product?